Segregated portfolio company: "Segregated Cell Companies" and "Companies with a Separate Account Structure"

+United States series LLCs

+Many U.S. states have enacted a conceptually-similar corporate law mechanism, the series LLC.

-South Africa
+South Africa cell captive companies

 Unlike most developed financial markets, there is no legal structure similar to segregated portfolio companies in South Africa.
 Rather, these companies, known locally as cell captive companies, are companies with different classes of shares, each class being issued to a different cell owner.
 Separation of assets and liabilities, known as ring-fencing, is achieved through contractual agreements, and given the lack of statutory structure there exists a theoretical risk that creditors may claim dues from cells other than those that are their debtors according to the arrangement agreed to.
 However, such a precedent has as yet not been set.

 In South Africa, there are seven long-term insurers and eleven short-term insurers registered to conduct cell captive insurance business, who manage more than 130 short-term and 50 long-term third-party cell captive insurance arrangements.